Developer Terms and Conditions

 1. The Developer agrees that:

-• access to the Foundations Platform is solely for the purpose of developing Applications and/or accessing Reapit’s Application Programming Interfaces;
+access to the Platform is solely for the purpose of developing Applications and/or accessing Reapit’s Application Programming Interfaces;

-• it will not interfere with or disrupt the Foundations Platform, or any services or network used to provide access to the Foundations Platform;
+it will not interfere with or disrupt the Platform, or any services or network used to provide access to the Platform;

-• it will not collect any data or Personal Data on the Foundations Platform, other than through its Application and in accordance with the Application User Terms Principles;
+it will not collect any data or Personal Data on the Platform, other than through its Application and in accordance with the Application User Terms Principles;

-• it will not re-identify (or seek to re-identify) any anonymised data (whether Personal Data or not);
+it will not re-identify (or seek to re-identify) any anonymised data;

-• it will provide feedback when requested by Reapit, in relation to the performance of the Foundations Platform;
+it will provide feedback when requested by Reapit, in relation to the performance of the Platform;

 2. The Developer must make available upon request access to the Application in both test and production environments for Reapit to conduct random spot-checks.

-3. When reading Data from end points the Developer must update those end points and write back associated Data, for example, but not limited to, the “Negotiators diary” in order to ensure that the Foundations Platform remains the Single source of truth for the benefit of all Marketplace Applications
+3. When reading Data from end points the Developer must update those end points and write back associated Data, including the “Negotiators diary” in order to ensure that the Platform remains the Single source of truth for the benefit of all Marketplace Applications

 5. The Developer must use Reapit Connect and Reapit Elements UI component library when building Client Side Applications for the Marketplace.

-6. The Developer must not exceed or circumvent (or seek to circumvent) the Monthly API Calls and the Developer is solely responsible for ensuring that it keeps track of its current consumption of Monthly API Calls.
+6. The Developer must not exceed or circumvent (or seek to circumvent) the Monthly API Call Limit as updated and communicated by Reapit from time to time and the Developer is solely responsible for ensuring that it keeps track of its current consumption of Monthly API Calls.

-10. An Application must maintain no more than 5 API interaction threads and awaits completion of previous requests before submitting new ones
+8. The Developer must maintain no more than 5 API interaction threads in respect of any one Approved Application and must await completion of one or more previous requests before submitting new ones.

 Last updated